Editorial Style Guide

 Value Proposition Test (VPT): Any method where you present a value proposition and ask the participant to give you something — money, time, data, or actions — in return.
 The signal is commitment to a promise, not interaction with a working product.
 Examples: landing page, mock sale, crowdfunding, online ad, flyer, pop-up store, referral program.
 Crowdfunding tests demand for a promise, not a product — it belongs in Evaluative Market Experiments, not Product Experiment.

-Product Prototyping: Methods that put something in front of the customer to observe their interaction.
+Prototyping: Methods that put something in front of the participant to observe their interaction.
 Different fidelity levels (paper, clickable, 3D print, life-sized, mash-up, single feature MVP) are scope variations of the same core method.
-Group under a parent “Product Prototyping” page in Evaluative Product Experiments.
+Group under a parent “Prototyping” page in Evaluative Product Experiments.

-Data Mining: Methods that extract insights from existing data sources rather than generating new data through customer interaction.
+Data Mining: Methods that extract insights from existing data sources rather than generating new data through participant interaction.
 Sub-methods (customer support analysis, search trend analysis, web traffic analysis) are grouped under a parent “Data Mining” page in Generative Market Research.

 Aliases